shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

 ---

-Zheng Shi is a technical lead and team lead in data science and artificial intelligence at IBM.
+Zheng Shi is a team lead and technical leader in data science and artificial intelligence at IBM.
 His areas of interests include machine learning, deep learning, optimization, algorithm development, and data analytics.
 {style="text-align: justify;"}

 Zheng received his Ph.D. degree in 2022 and worked as a part-time research assistant (2016-2022) on designing and analyzing machine learning algorithms at Lehigh University.
 Zheng joined IBM as a data scientist in 2013.
 Prior to joining IBM, he received his M.S. in operations research from Lehigh University.